Cyfrin/codehawks-docs/src/routes/rewards-and-judging/+page.md

 Obviously, their is a much smaller prize pool for this tier, and it can be a lot of work to run through all the findings in such a tier.
 Submissions that show low effort will be disqualified, as discretion by the judges.

+## Selected Finding

+When there are duplicate findings, for the final report, the judges will choose the "best" report (subjective) based on how well it articulates the issue, mitigation, and impact.

+The selected written report will be awarded 1.4x their number of shares on that finding.

 # Who judges?

 As of V0.1, the [Cyfrin](https://www.cyfrin.io/) team exclusively judges the audits.
 We are working on a decentralized judging model to prevent bias.
 The Cyfrin team is not allowed to participate in audit competitions due to this.